AP-HLine-3D/HLine3D/README.md

 Normalizing the Spectra to Cold Sky,

-Converting the Spectra to a logarithmic dB Scale  ( and future alternate scalings )   and
+Converting the Spectra to a logarithmic dB Scale  ( future alternate scalings )

 Processing the Spectra files into *.csv Formats  compatible with

 Fumihiro Matsui Rinearn 2D and 2D Graphics packages

-Current Output : Raw Data 2D File,   Frame to Frame Drift 2D File ,  Drift Corrected and Normalized File 2D / 3D compatible
+Output : Raw Data 2D File, Frame to Frame Drift 2D File , Drift Corrected and Normalized File 2D/3D   all Rinearn compatible

 ________________________________________________
 PLEASE NOTE :